 Student of the doctorate in "Materials Science" since January 2020, she is working on the preparation and characterization of new porous materials for selective separation of industrial pollutants in gas and liquid effluents (supervisors M. Lazzari and Julia González Álvarez)

 Lidia Dominguez Ramos

 PhD in Chemistry at the Universitá degli Studi di Torino (Italy) in 1996, European Union post-doc fellowships at Osaka University (Japan, 1996-97) and USC (2003-04).
-Assistant professor of Macromolecular Chemistry at the Universitá degli Studi di Torino in 1999.
-Tenure track position (Ramon y Cajal contract, 2005-2010) at the USC, and finally associate Professor of Physical Chemistry since 2010, obtaining the Spanish habilitation to full Professor in 2015.
+Assistant professor of Macromolecular Chemistry at the Universitá degli Studi di Torino since 1999.
+Tenure track position (Ramon y Cajal contract, 2005-2010) at the USC, associate professor (2010-2021), and finally full professor of Physical Chemistry since 2022.

 PhD in chemistry at the USC in 1996, and post-doc at USC (1996-97) and Max-Planck Institute fur Kohlenforschung (1998-2000) with fellowships from the government of the autonomous community of Galicia, Xunta de Galicia (Spain).
 Researcher at USC as TMR-Marie Curie (EU, 2000-01) and Ramón y Cajal fellow (2001-06).
 Assistant professor of organic chemistry at USC since 2007.

 Past research activities in the fields of organic synthesis, synthetic methodology and medicinal chemistry (vitamin D area).
 Recently he is devoted to the development of small molecules and macromolecules with electro-optical properties.